monkeyinsurgency/hummingbird/README.md

 * Feed back crop-by-field selections into map and update rendered fields to reflect crop selection
 * Polish UI
 * Get back up to speed on React.
-Too much bash automation scripts and Android/Java as of late :anguished:
+Too much bash automation scripts and Android/Java as of late; made this take a lot longer than expected :anguished: